google/comprehensive-rust/src/control-flow/if-expressions.md

 <details>

-Because `if` is an expression and must have a particular type, both of it's branch blocks must evaluate to the value of the same type.
+Because `if` is an expression and must have a particular type, both of its branch blocks must have the same type.
 Consider showing what happens if you add `;` after `x / 2` in the second example.

 </details>